 ‘Ben amazed us by riding his bike without stabilisers for the first time.’

-‘Jade wrote her numbers to 10 without help from me – well done.’
+‘Jade wrote all her number to 10 without help from me – well done.’

-We use a range of strategies and schemes to teach phonics these include Jolly Phonics and Letters and Sounds.
-Each week your child will be learning a new letter, the sound it makes and will be practicing forming it correctly.
+We use a range of strategies and schemes to teach phonics these include Jolly Phonics, Letters and Sounds and Read Write Inc. Each week your child will be learning a new letter, the sound it makes and will be practicing forming it correctly.
 The sounds we will be learning this half term are s, a, t, i, p, n.
-Play ‘Eye Spy’ with your child focussing on these sounds.
+Play ‘Eye Spy’ with your child focusing on these sounds.

 P.E will be on a Friday morning.
 It is essential that your child has a P.E kit (black shorts and white t-shirt) in school.
 Please ensure that your child’s name is written clearly in all uniform.
 If you wish to send your child in with a bottle of water, please make sure it is labelled clearly with your child’s name and put it in the blue tray next to the book bags.

-All offers of support for reading practice with the children in Trevithick Class would be gratefully received – please let me know if you are able to give up some of your time.
+All offers of support for reading practice with the children in Trevithick Class would be gratefully received – please let us know if you are able to give up some of your time.

 Meet the teacher – Tuesday 11th September (3:30pm and 5pm)

 INSET day- Monday 29th October